 If you are in a talk and someone asks you a tough question to make you look bad or dumb.
 One way you can approach it is by restating the question and asking if you got it right, by doing that the person might refine the question or say it in a way that is more understood to you, which might make you able to provide a good answer or reveal the intentions of the asker.

 Now one last and handy tip.
 Make a post it note, draw two eyes on it.
 Post it wherever you want and practice speaking while looking at it.
 By doing so you are practicing, speaking while looking at someone’s eyes.
-When you look at someone’s eyes, you seems more of someone they can trust.
+When you look at someone’s eyes, you seem more like someone they can trust.